vuetifyjs/vuetify/packages/docs/src/pages/en/introduction/enterprise-support.md

   import EnterpriseForm from '@/components/introduction/EnterpriseForm.vue'
 </script>

-# Direct support from Vuetify
+# Enterprise support from Vuetify

 Let the experts at Vuetify help you get the most out of your application with a customized support plan from the the team behind the framework.